5 new books to read this week

 Non-fiction

-4. The Genetic Book Of The Dead by Richard Dawkins is published in hardback by Apollo, priced £25 (ebook £11.38).
+4. Forest Of Noise by Mosab Abu Toha is published in hardback by Fourth Estate, priced £10.99 (ebook £6.99).
 Available now

-Renowned evolutionary biologist Richard Dawkins has been espousing his belief that genetics are the cradle of life ever since his highly influential 1976 work The Selfish Gene.
-In The Genetic Book Of The Dead, Dawkins explores the idea that in the future, advanced technology might help us ‘read’ details of human and animals’ lives in the distant past from DNA contained in fossils.
-While much of the heavy science may go over the casual reader’s head, there are so many quirky zoological facts, poetic passages of prose and beautiful illustrations by Jana Lenzova that this is well worth examining.

 Children’s book of the week

-5. The Search for Carmella by Chloe Savage is published in hardback by Walker Books, priced £12.99 (ebook £12.99).
-Available November 7
+5. Beanie The Bansheenie by Eoin Colfer, illustrated by Steve McCarthy, is published in hardback by Walker Books, priced £12.99 (no ebook).
+Available October 31

-The Search For Carmella is hotly anticipated, considering author-illustrator Chloe Savage’s last offering, The Search For The Giant Arctic Jellyfish, won the best illustrated book gong at the Waterstones Children’s Book Prize 2024.
-And Savage doesn’t disappoint, with the entrancing tale of Dr Rose – a little girl obsessed with rock pools, who grows up to be a marine biologist.
-Dr Rose takes us on a journey to find Carmella – a mysterious sea creature rumoured to live in the depths of the ocean.
-Diving beneath the depths in a sub, Dr Rose and her team encounter plenty of incredible things along the way – but will she find Carmella?
-The story has a magical quality that will set any child’s imagination on fire – but it’s extra special that it’s totally grounded in science, and puts a female scientist at its heart.
+Delighted to say that the judges of @AnPostIBAS have shortlisted my new book Beanie the Bansheenie as one of their Irish Children’s Book of the 2024!
+DEAD chuffed ☠️ illustrated by amazing @mrstevemccarthy 🖤 pic.twitter.com/KAIi9YPzbW

 8/10